How Often Should I Calibrate?

 Monitor the oscillation period of the empty cell, and set acceptance criteria.
 If the period goes outside these limits, clean the cell and then recalibrate.

 For routine recalibration, you should consider:

-- Laboratories who use 5 place instruments and who are trying to get the very best traceable measurements for fiscal purposes should calibrate at least once a month.
-Others, who never change cell temperature, are perhaps working with samples which are easily flushed from the U tube after each reading, and who do not need a high level of precision, might only calibrate every 3 months.
+- Laboratories who use five place instruments and who are trying to get the very best traceable measurements for fiscal purposes should calibrate at least once a month.
+Others, who never change cell temperature, are perhaps working with samples which are easily flushed from the U tube after each reading, and who do not need a high level of precision, might only calibrate every three months.

 It is recommended that the longest acceptable recalibration interval for a density meter in routine use is six months.